Red Garnet Amaranth microgreens are the most vibrant microgreen we grow.

-We use Bootstrap Farmer Shallow Heavy-duty trays when we plant 1010 or 1020 trays.
+We use Bootstrap Farmer Shallow Heavy-duty trays to plant 1010 or 1020 trays.
 We also use their deeper trays to plant peas or other uses.

 These trays will never be damaged with normal use.

-Step 6 is the same; allow the seeds germinate for at least 48-hours.
-Don't remove the dome, let it to retain any moisture that my evaporate from the soil.
+Step 6 is the same; allow the seeds to germinate for 48 hours.
+Please don’t remove the dome; let it retain any moisture that may evaporate from the soil.

 On Day 2, take a look at the amaranth seeds.
-You should see a few of them starting to germinate, and maybe a few growing.
-Amaranth seeds don't germinate at the same time.
+You should see a few of them germinating and maybe a few growing.
+Amaranth seeds don’t germinate at the same time.
 Many lag behind.

 However, don’t let too much moisture escape.